Jesús Gallardo

 Jesús Daniel Gallardo Vasconcelos (born 15 August 1994) is a Mexican professional footballer who plays as a left-back or left-winger for Liga MX club Toluca and the Mexico national team.

-After passing through the youth academies of Once Hermanos, Jaguares de la 48, and UNAM, Gallardo made his debut for the senior UNAM team in 2014.
+After passing through the youth academies of Once Hermanos, Jaguares de la 48, and Pumas UNAM, Gallardo made his debut for the senior Pumas UNAM team in 2014.
 Scoring 11 goals in 82 appearances, he departed the club for Monterrey in 2018.
 During his tenure with Los Rayados, Gallardo won one league title, one Copa MX title, and two CONCACAF Champions Cup titles, while making over 200 appearances and scoring 21 goals for the club.
 Since joining Toluca in 2024, Gallardo has won one league title.

 Gallardo made his debut for Mexico in October 2016 in a friendly against New Zealand.
-He was part of Mexico's squads at the 2018 and 2022 FIFA World Cup.
+He was part of Mexico's squads at the 2018, 2022 and 2026 FIFA World Cup.
 He was also involved in the squads that won the 2019, 2023, and 2025 CONCACAF Gold Cup, as well as the 2024–25 CONCACAF Nations League.

 Club career

 Youth

-Gallardo began his career at 15 years old with Once Hermanos from 2009, until making the switch to Jaguares de la 48 in 2011, and ultimately getting the attention of first division team Club Universidad Nacional.
-From there, in 2013, he joined Pumas UNAM youth academy, successfully going through the U-20 team and Pumas Morelos.
+Gallardo began his career at 15 years old with Once Hermanos from 2009, until making the switch to Jaguares de la 48 in 2011, and ultimately getting the attention of first division team Pumas UNAM.
+From there, in 2013, he joined Universidad Nacional youth academy, successfully going through the U-20 team and Pumas Morelos.

-UNAM
+Pumas UNAM

 In 2014, Gallardo was eventually promoted to the first team by coach Guillermo Vázquez.
-Gallardo scored his first goal with UNAM in a Copa MX group stage match against Toluca on 16 September 2014 that marked his debut with the jersey that ended 2–2 but didn't make his competitive league debut in Liga MX until 23 November 2014 which ended in a 4–2 win against Monterrey.
+Gallardo scored his first goal with Pumas in a Copa MX group stage match against Toluca on 16 September 2014 that marked his debut with the jersey that ended 2–2 but didn't make his competitive league debut in Liga MX until 23 November 2014 which ended in a 4–2 win against Monterrey.

 On 21 November 2016, he would score a brace against W Connection during the 2016–17 CONCACAF Champions League group stage that ended 8–1.

 On 9 August 2017, during an Apertura 2017 Copa MX group stage match against Monterrey, he would score the tying goal during stoppage time, leaving the match 1–1.